govau/service-manual/content/creating-user-centred-content/content-design-subject-experts/content-tips-subject-experts.md

 Well-designed content will help you:
 - communicate information to your user quickly and easily
 - save time, money and people by helping users access information they need through content, rather than call centres or face-to-face help
-- create content that isn’t rejected by web publishing teams for style, accessibility or online publishing reasons
+- limit rejections by web publishing teams for style, accessibility or online publishing reasons
-- create content that meets a user need
+- meet a user need
-- create content for everyone
+- ensure your information is accessible for everyone

 ### [2]Role of the content creator
 Trust the expertise of web publishing teams and/or communication teams and their knowledge of best practice digital methods.